Get Tech Tips

 I know sometimes your trainer can be boring, but when he is talking, look alive.
 Literally, I've seen apprentices and wondered if they were actually dead: smelly, unresponsive… you get it.

 A good trainer does a lot more than give you the answers.
 They invest in you and try to set you up for success.
 When someone is attempting to invest in you, it's important that you listen up and pay them the respect they deserve.

 #7 – Learn the names of basic tools

-I know it can be confusing if you are new, but read up enough so that when your trainer asks for “channel locks,” you don't say, “What's that?”
-This tip isn't difficult to do, and if you want to get familiarized with some tools, you can look through the HVAC School tool list.
+I know it can be difficult to keep all the tools straight if you are new, but try to remember the basics.
+Read up enough so that when your trainer asks for “channel locks,” you don't say, “What's that?”

 #6 – Keep the music off and the earbuds out